emate/boogie/README.md

 But... what for?
 ======

-Modern applications often depends on remote resources, but sometimes nobody thinks, what's gonna happen when remote-site misbehaves.
+Modern applications often depend on remote resources, but sometimes there is one unknown.
+What's gonna happen when remote-site misbehaves?
 Using Boogie server, you can test how your application behaves when some HTTP connection trouble appears.

 Usage